Carcassonne: Geography

 Carcassonne is located in the south of France about 80 km east of Toulouse.
 Its strategic location between the Atlantic Ocean and the Mediterranean Sea has been known since the Neolithic era.
 The town's area is about 65 km2, which is significantly larger than the numerous small towns in the department of Aude.
 The rivers Aude, Fresquel, and the Canal du Midi flow through the town.

 History

 The first signs of settlement in this region have been dated to about 3500 BC, but the hill site of Carsac—a Celtic place-name that has been retained at other sites in the south—became an important trading place in the sixth century BC.
 The Volcae Tectosages fortified it and made it into an oppidum, a hill fort, which is when it was named "Carsac".

 The folk etymology—involving a châtelaine named Lady Carcas, a ruse ending a siege, and the joyous ringing of bells ("Carcas sona")—though memorialized in a neo-Gothic sculpture of Mme.
-Carcas on a column near the Narbonne Gate, is of modern invention.
+Carcas on a column near the Narbonne Gate, is a modern reconstruction of a 16th-century depiction.
 The name can be derived as an augmentative of the name Carcas.